TanmayChavan-2403/SearchMyCountry.github.io/README.md

 ## 🚀 About Me
-I'm a full stack developer with a dream to do job in MNC's, always keeping myself buys learning new things so that I can be better than I am today
+I'm a full stack developer with a dream to do job in MNC's, always keeping myself busy learning new things so that I can be better than I am today